Professor Reiko Goto, who specializes in economic philosophy, which adds a philosophical perspective to the academic field of economics,

 Popular lectures from students

-Finally, we asked the students attending the lectures on "Introduction to Economics" and "Code of Conduct" taught by Professor Goto.
+Finally, we asked the students attending Professor Goto's lectures on "Introduction to Economics" and "Code of Conduct" for their opinions.

-"It's always a pleasure for me to talk frankly about topics that are familiar to us, such as 'why do we study?', in life-size words.
-Every lecture brings new discoveries."
+"I always look forward to his honest and down-to-earth talk on topics that are so familiar to us, such as 'why we learn?'
+I discover something new every time I attend a lecture."
 (1st year, Faculty of Liberal Arts)

-“It is great that I was able to gain a multifaceted perspective on one thing and verbalize my vague feelings.”
+"It was great to be able to gain a multifaceted perspective on one thing and put my vague feelings into words."
 (2nd year Teikyo University Junior College)

-"I thought economics would be difficult for me, but it's really fun to learn what actions to take in response to events and what effects those actions have."
-(1st year Faculty of Liberal Arts)
+"I thought economics would be difficult for me, but it's really fun to learn what actions to take in response to events and what effects they have."
+(1st year, Faculty of Liberal Arts)

-Lectures that carefully tackle themes such as "working" and "learning" will be stimulating contents for students who are about to enter society.
-As an educator, Professor Goto says, ``Universities are special spaces where academic freedom is protected.
+The lectures, which delve into themes such as "work" and "study," will be stimulating for students about to enter society.
+As an educator, Professor Goto says, "University is a special space where academic freedom is protected.
+Here, I want students to escape from their everyday lives and use their sensibilities, intellect, reason, and resources to the fullest."

-Regarding the future as a researcher, he says that there is an issue of forming democratic decision-making with stakeholders such as governments, NPOs, and citizens, with the keyword "capability approach".
-On the other hand, Professor Goto says that his role in today's society is to see the reach of conventional economics and expand its framework from the perspective of economic philosophy.
-We look at "welfare," "equality," and "justice" from the viewpoint of economic philosophy, and explore more effective methods of social support.
+As for his future as a researcher, he says he has the task of shaping democratic decision-making with stakeholders such as governments, NPOs, and citizens, using the "capability approach" as a keyword.
+On the other hand, Goto Professor says that his role in today's society is to look at the reach of the old economics and then extend that framework from the perspective of economic philosophy.
+He will look at "welfare," "equality," and "justice" from the perspective of economic philosophy and explore more effective ways of social support.